 Some models are accurate representations of real places, and some are somewhat fictionalised amalgamations of place-types, but the attention to detail is what will mesmerise you and why you’ll spend so long loving every moment here; the figurines of people doing everyday (and sometimes rather odd) activities; decorations inside buildings seen through windows.
 And through them all, of course, trains or cars or trucks or even other transport types such as balloons and rockets and planes will move around.
 Some of the vehicles even have cameras in them and there are TV screens allowing you to see what the passengers in those vehicles can see.
 Words cannot convey the utter joy that is Miniatur Wunderland.

-And since words can’t convey it I’ll try to let some of the pictures mostly do the job instead now.
-There’s also a video at the end with clips from numerous locations in the attraction but you really need to visit to truly appreciate how fantastic this place is.
+And since words can’t convey it I’ll try to let some of the pictures mostly do the job instead now but you really need to visit to truly appreciate how fantastic this place is.

 One interesting aspect was the daily cycle that took place across exhibits.
 Some areas periodically dimmed the surrounding light level and the scenes took on their night time views, complete with twinkling lights in windows, street lights illuminating, and any related nocturnal activities, including associated sounds.